About The Department

 Family and medical leave are the most common reasons for approved extensions of deadlines.
 Extensions also may be approved for special academic needs such as study abroad.

-Graduate students in the doctoral program are not officially classified as PhD candidates until they have passed the Qualifying Papers prerequisite.
-The goals of these papers are to establish a student's familiarity with the substantive literature, theory, and methods of criminology and criminal justice, and to demonstrate an ability to imaginatively and creatively use this knowledge to address broad criminological questions.
+Graduate students in the doctoral program are not officially classified as PhD candidates until they have passed the Qualifying Papers prerequisite defined below.
+The goal of this requirement is to establish a student's familiarity with the substantive literature, theory, and methods of criminology and criminal justice, and to demonstrate an ability to imaginatively and creatively use this knowledge to address criminological questions.

-A three member Qualifying Papers Committee reviews two sole-authored papers that are submitted to the Graduate Director within one year of the completion of all coursework (see the table below).
+A three member Qualifying Papers Committee reviews two sole-authored papers that are submitted to the Graduate Director within nine months of the completion of all coursework.
 The manuscripts must address distinct topics and theoretical approaches and are evaluated on the basis of the substantive knowledge reflected in the presentations, the application of relevant theory, the use of appropriate data and research methods (if applicable), the clarity of communication, and creativity.
 One of the papers must represent the application of an appropriate methodological technique to an innovative research question, and the other must demonstrate a proficient knowledge of and a new perspective on a fundamental theoretical issue.
 The papers must be limited to 40 pages in length (inclusive of tables, figures, appendices, and references) and formatted in the current style of the journal Criminology.
 Because a student needs to be enrolled at the time of the review, the manuscripts may only be submitted for the first time during the Fall or Spring semesters.

 The University's rules and procedures governing academic dishonesty will be strictly enforced (see Code of Student Conduct).